Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/filltriangle.md

 * `y2`: 150 (the y-coordinate of the second vertex)
 * `x3`: 150 (the x-coordinate of the third vertex)
 * `y3`: 50 (the y-coordinate of the third vertex)
-* `color`: TFT_YELLOW (the color of the border)
+* `color`: TFT_YELLOW (the color)

-This will draw a triangle with a yellow border, with vertices at (50, 50), (100, 150), and (150, 50).
+This will draw a filled triangle with a yellow color, with vertices at (50, 50), (100, 150), and (150, 50).

 !!!
 Note
-    The `drawTriangle` method only draws the outline of the triangle, and does not fill it with a color.
-If you want to fill the triangle with a color, you can use the [`fillTriangle`](filltriangle.md) method instead.
+    The `fillTriangle` method fills the surface of the triangle with a color.
+If you want to drw the outline of a triangle with a color, you can use the [`drawTriangle`](drawtriangle.md) method instead.